-- 20.1 A Protest may only be made by one of the following bodies: - 20.1.1 a National Federation (see Articles 21-22); or - 20.1.2 FEI (see Articles 23-24). - 20.2 Protest should only be submitted by the FEI or the National Federation representative to submit Protests (for example, the Chef d'Equipe) at the Event. - 20.3 An Athlete's Grade should generally only be Protested once, with the exception of Protests submitted in Exceptional Circumstances (as set out in these Classification Rules). - 20.4 A Protest in respect of a Grade allocated by the FEI may only be resolved by the FEI.
+20.1 A Protest may only be made by one of the following bodies:

+20.1.1 a National Federation (see Articles 21-22); or

+20.1.2 FEI or its representative (see Articles 23-24).

+20.2 Protest should only be submitted by the FEI or the FEI representative or the National Federation representative to submit Protests (for example, the Chef d'Equipe) at the Event.

+20.3 An Athlete's Grade should generally only be Protested once, with the exception of Protests submitted in Exceptional Circumstances (as set out in these Classification Rules).

+20.4 A Protest in respect of a Grade allocated by the FEI may only be resolved by the FEI.